 - Pupils have opportunities to collaborate with all the other children in their class and year group.
-Achievement of all pupils is celebrated e.g. drama productions where pupils with SEND have significant roles, achievement assemblies where the individual's progress is celebrated whatever their starting point. - The school promotes high levels of the spiritual, moral, social and cultural development of all pupils through the PSHE curriculum, RE curriculum, assembly cycle and pupil leadership structures. - Extra-curricular activities allow pupils with SEND to be successful beyond the academic curriculum (with a particular focus on inclusive competitive sports competitions) - We deal promptly and effectively with all incidents and complaints of bullying and harassment, including those towards those with special educational needs.
-We tackle prejudice and any incidents of bullying based on disability. - We tackle racist and homo/trans/biphobic incidents thoroughly ensuring the incidents are used to educate children and not simply punish wrong doing.
-We record racist and homo/trans/biphobic incidents and report these to the local authority each term. - Our curriculum supports all pupils to understand, respect and value difference and diversity this is through texts chosen, models used, units selected, people celebrated. - Our curriculum is regularly reviewed and has been fully reviewed with particular inputs on decolonising the curriculum and incorporating recommendations from the Black Curriculum/Equaliteach/BAME ed - We enable all pupils to learn about the experiences of disabled people and the discriminatory attitudes they often experience, particularly through our new RSHE/PSHE curriculum - We frequently refresh class libraries to ensure pupils have equality-representative texts and books to read - We provide all pupils with opportunities to learn about the experiences and achievements of different communities and cultures. - As a school with small numbers of children from many different cultures we seek to find representations and role models that children can see a version of themselves in - We ensure that the curriculum challenges racism and stereotypes - Values are promoted throughout the curriculum and are supported by resources that reflect the diverse communities of modern Britain - We ensure boys and girls share offices of responsibility in school life.
-This achieves equality of opportunity for older pupils; it also means younger pupils have good role models as they come through the school.
-Girls have opportunities to be leaders and are seen as such by the whole school community.
-Boys have opportunities to care for other pupils and this provides an excellent model for younger pupils. - We seek to use language that celebrates difference but does not 'other' individuals
+Achievement of all pupils is celebrated e.g. drama productions, achievement assemblies where the individual's progress is celebrated whatever their starting point - The school promotes high levels of the spiritual, moral, social and cultural development of all pupils through the PSHE curriculum, RE curriculum, assembly cycle and pupil leadership structures - Extra-curricular activities allow pupils with SEND to be successful beyond the academic curriculum (with a particular focus on inclusive competitive sports competitions) - We deal promptly and effectively with all incidents and complaints of bullying and harassment, including those towards those with special educational needs.
+We tackle prejudice and any incidents of bullying based on disability - We tackle racist and homo/trans/biphobic incidents thoroughly ensuring the incidents are used to educate children and not simply punish wrong doing.
+We record racist and homo/trans/biphobic incidents and report this to governors - Our curriculum supports all pupils to understand, respect and value difference and diversity this is through texts chosen, models used, units selected, people celebrated - Our curriculum is regularly reviewed and has been fully reviewed with particular inputs on decolonising the curriculum and incorporating recommendations from the Black Curriculum/Equaliteach/BAME ed - We enable all pupils to learn about the experiences of disabled people and the discriminatory attitudes they often experience, particularly through our new RSHE/PSHE curriculum - We frequently refresh class libraries to ensure pupils have equality-representative texts and books to read - We provide all pupils with opportunities to learn about the experiences and achievements of different communities and cultures - As a school with small numbers of children from many different cultures we seek to find representations and role models that children can see a version of themselves in - We ensure that the curriculum challenges racism and stereotypes - Values are promoted throughout the curriculum and are supported by resources that reflect the diverse communities of modern Britain

+- We ensure boys and girls share offices of responsibility in school life.
+This achieves equality of opportunity for older pupils; it also means younger pupils have good role models as they come through the school. - We seek to use language that celebrates difference but does not 'other' individuals